abunuwas/sleepgood-pyBackend/API_DOCUMENTATION.md

 GET:
+path: /calendar/year/2016
-- Requires user + password in headers.
+- Requires a base64 (user + password) in headers.
 Uses BASIC AUTH => must be changed later to OAUTH!
 - Returns calendar data for the registered user.
 User is implicitly taken from the request headers.
 - Returned data comes in a JSON with the following structure:
 	{